Europe and Mediterranean: Brilliant Bordeaux Cruise

 Uniworld Boutique River Cruises

 Uncover the proud legacy and heritage of Southwest France.
-Set sail along three stunning rivers, the Garonne, Dordogne and Gironde, on one fascinatingly historical and invigorating journey.
+Sail along three stunning rivers; the Garonne, Dordogne and Gironde; on one fascinatingly historical and invigorating journey.
 Explore the country’s breathtaking backdrops, wines and cultural treasures across the region in Bordeaux, Fort Médoc, Cadillac, Blaye, Libourne and more.
-Wander through archaeological marvels, historic landmarks and magnificent vineyards where you’ll be treated to a sampling of quintessentially French experiences.
+Wander through archaeological marvels, historic landmarks and magnificent vineyards and be treated to a sampling of quintessentially French experiences.
 Enjoy an exquisite wine tasting in Fort Médoc before discovering World War II in France from the enemy’s point of view with a visit to a defensive army camp and portions of the Atlantic Wall.
-Embark on a scenic drive from Blaye to Bourg along the Route de la Corniche Fleurie and marvel at the sights of Blaye Fortress and Lansac Windmill along the way.
-Or, choose to experience that same impressive scenery from the seat of a bike.
+Embark on a scenic drive from Blaye to Bourg along the Route de la Corniche Fleurie and marvel at the sights of Blaye Fortress and Lansac Windmill.
+Or, experience that same impressive scenery from the seat of a bike.
 Slow things down in Libourne and on your return to Bordeaux with multiple wine tastings, village tours, a farmers’ market visit and Bordeaux Heritage walking tour.
-Join Uniworld on a showcase of the best Southwest France has to offer.

 All-Inclusive Cruise